jerrydenton/sumScore/sumScore/Assets/sumScore/README.md.txt

 # sumScore v1.0

 ## OVERVIEW
 Simple Unity3d prefabs for keeping track of scores in your game.
 Includes option to save high score to PlayerPrefs.
+It's a super fast and easy way to add scores to your game.
+Uses the native Unity UI so you can easily change the look and feel of everything right in the editor.
+Licenced under MIT and CC0 so there are no worries on usage rights.

 Project Homepage: http://www.cyberlogical.com/sumscore/
 Repository: https://github.com/jerrydenton/sumScore